Lalitsingh5522/android-online-attendence-app/README.md

 # android-online-attendence-app
-Its a Android based android app in which we can mark and view attendence from anywhere
+Its a web based android app in which we can mark and view attendence from anywhere

 HOW TO USE THE APP ..